HeylelOS/heylelos-core/README.md

-# HeylelOS core ecosystem builder
+# HeylelOS core builder

-This package holds a set of scripts which automate HeylelOS core packages builds
+This package holds a set of scripts which automate HeylelOS core packages builds.